bowman2001/perplexdoc/content/doc/plugin/_index.md

       alt: A plug socket and a nearby plug
 ---

-The theme offers some layout options which depend either on remote services at build time or on Javascript libraries for client-side rendering.
+The theme offers some layout options that depend either on remote services at build time or on Javascript libraries for client-side rendering.
 {.p-first} <!--more-->